AJ26112k3/Group-2/Apurv/README.md

 kill <PID>

 TASK-3
-1. Create a File Named saumya.txt
+1. Create a File Named apurv.txt
    Command:
-   touch saumya.txt
+   touch apurv.txt

 2. Ensure That Only You Can Modify the File